ClickCease

 If you are involved in a hit and run accident, it’s important to seek legal guidance from an experienced hit and run lawyer who can help you navigate the legal system and protect your rights.

 These statutes are usually referred to by the generic name of “hit and run.”
 In California, Vehicle Code section 20001 establishes a driver’s duty to stop.
-Sections 20002 and 20003 require that driver provide the other driver and any injured person with identifying and insurance information and to provide an injured person reasonable assistance to care for his injuries, including but not limited to providing transportation to a hospital or other appropriate health care provider.
+Sections 20002 and 20003 require that the driver provide the other driver and any injured person with identifying and insurance information and to provide an injured person reasonable assistance to care for his injuries, including but not limited to providing transportation to a hospital or other appropriate health care provider.

 Finally, under section 20004, if the car accident results in the death of a person, the driver must report the car accident to the nearest office of the California Highway Patrol or city police department if no peace officer is at the scene of the accident.

 Not all “hit and run” accidents involve a car collision.
 There are times when the driver of one car will swerve dangerously or otherwise make a movement that causes another driver to react, triggering an accident that does not involve the first car.
-The first driver usually is unaware that his conduct has caused a car accident.
-There are many police reports in which the blame for the car accident is attributed, at least in part, to a “phantom vehicle.”

 Duty to Stop at Scene of Accident 20001.